Bay Area DUI Lawyer

 A driver convicted of felony DUI may face 16 months to 10 years in state prison, between $1,015 and $5,000 in fines, and mandatory treatment in a alcohol or drug program.
 They may also carry a habitual traffic offender status for 3 years and have to pay restitution to anybody that was injured.

 Contact a Bay Area Criminal Defense Lawyer Today

 A DUI may not initially seem like something to worry about, but in fact, penalties for DUIs increase with each conviction and a judge will look at your entire criminal record.
 Accordingly, it makes sense to mount an aggressive defense from the very first time you are arrested.
 If you are arrested for a DUI, you should contact an attorney immediately.
-For a knowledgeable defense from an experienced Bay Area DUI lawyer, contact us now, toll-free at 877-791-1836 or via our online form.
+For a knowledgeable defense from an experienced Bay Area DUI lawyer, contact us now, toll-free at 877-791-1836 or contact us.